drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 For triggered and gated readout, we initiate the SH and ICG clocks from an interrupt handler.
 There are two modes for a kinetic series, short shutter relative to frame readout interval and shutter interval equal to readout interval so that frames are acuired back to back.

 # Data processing
-Referring to the clock diagrans above, we see taht the data record comprises 12 dummy outputs followed by 13 light shielded elements, followed by 3 shadowed elements, followed by the 3648 elements making up the effective output and followed by another 14 dummy elements.
+Referring to the clock diagrans above, we see that the data record comprises 12 dummy outputs followed by 13 light shielded elements, followed by 3 shadowed elements, followed by the 3648 elements making up the effective output and followed by another 14 dummy elements.
 Thus elements 12 thru 24 provide a baseline which we can average or take the median and subtract from elements 28 through 2675 which form the image.
 In the spirit of "always preserve primary data", we do not do this substraction nor any scaling, in firmware.
 Rather we pass the entire record as is, to the PC host and the host software is responsible for subtracting and scaling as appropriate.

 # Firwmare